-We have entered into agreements with certain financial intermediaries to facilitate the purchase of inventory from various suppliers under certain terms and conditions.
+We have entered into agreements with certain financial intermediaries to facilitate the purchase of inventory from various suppliers under certain terms and conditions to enhance working capital.
 These amounts are classified separately as Accounts payable-inventory financing on the Consolidated Balance Sheets.
-We do not incur any interest expense associated with these agreements as balances are paid when they are due.
-For additional information, see Note 7 (Inventory Financing Agreements) to the accompanying Consolidated Financial Statements.
+We do not incur any interest expense or other incremental expenses associated with these agreements as balances are paid when they are due.
+For additional information, see Note 7 (Inventory Financing Agreements) to the accompanying Consolidated Financial Statements included in Part II, Item 8 of this report.